vige-vota/site/README.md

 ### Start frontend

-Go in the report folder and run npm through the following commands:
+Go in the frontend folder and run npm through the following commands:
 ```
 npm install
 npm start